liLaur/Sono_Source/Documentation.md

 ¶ s!reset - is used to remove all users from the list. (aliases: r) ¶ s!clear amount - is an aditional command made for clearing the chat. (aliases: c) ¶ s!list - show the list of the user wich will get a sound on join.

+ For sugestions on how should i improve the bot, dm me on discord.
+I am Lauru#9407.